jakobkhansen/electron-hotkey-menu/README.md

 ```
 ![alt text](https://github.com/jakobkhansen/electron-hotkey-menu/blob/master/images/menu.png?raw=true)

-Hotkeys are saved between program launches and stored in `hotkeys.json` where the application was launched.
+Hotkeys are saved between program launches and stored by default in `hotkeys.json` where the application was launched. (customizable)

 ## Author